-You can take these Air Fryer green beans in tons of different directions.
+You can take these crispy green beans in tons of different directions.
 Here are some easy ways to change them up:

 - Add More Seasonings: We often add half a teaspoon of garlic powder and 1/4 teaspoon of onion powder to our green beans for extra flavor.
 You could even throw in some crushed red pepper for a kick of heat!